pflanze/cj50/config/index-meta.md

 > Rule 1: Values of types that start with an uppercase initial must only ever exist in a single place at the same time, although they can be moved around.
 In the end, they must be moved into the `drop()` function.

 Exempt from this rule are values of types with a lowercase initial, like `int`, `cstr`, `ucodepoint` and more.
 They can be copied directly without needing to do this explicitly via the `clone()` function.
+(Some types with uppercase initials, like `Vec2` or `Vec3`, can be copied, too, if their element type can.)

 *NOTE*: currently `clone` is not defined yet, it will be added in the future.